jgesser/IpCamera/README.md

 ## Special notes for different brands

-**Generic Cameras**
+**Generic RTSP Cameras**

-The binding can create snapshots, motion and audio alarms for cameras that only have a RTSP url, it requires FFmpeg to be installed for these features to work and this must be done manually.
+This binding can create snapshots, motion and audio alarms for cameras that only have a RTSP url, it requires FFmpeg to be installed for these features to work and this must be done manually.
 Some features also may not work fully unless your camera has a snapshot URL, but most will work with the FFmpeg generated snapshots from a RTSP source.
 The Image channel will not update when using FFmpeg to create snapshots, so you will need to use one of the other much better methods like ``ipcamera.jpg`` that is explained in this readme.
 Using FFmpeg to create snapshots requires much more CPU, and you can turn this CPU load on and off via the `updateImageNow` channel using a switch or rule.